-To allow the shareholders to vote on the resolutions proposed at the AGM, the Company has arranged for a remote e-voting facility.
+To allow the shareholders to vote on the resolutions proposed at the AGM, the Company has arranged for e-voting facility at the AGM.
 The Company has engaged the services of CDSL to provide e-voting facility to all the members.
-Members whose names appear on the Register of Members as on September 11, 2019, shall be eligible to participate in the e-voting.
+Members whose names appear on the Register of Members as on September, 2020, shall be eligible to participate in the e-voting.